Intel® Digital Random Number Generator (DRNG) Software Implementation Guide

 In other contexts, however, this determinism is highly undesirable.
 Consider a server application that generates random numbers to be used as cryptographic keys in data exchanges with client applications over secure communication channels.
 An attacker who knew the PRNG in use and also knew the seed value (or the algorithm used to obtain a seed value) would quickly be able to predict each and every key (random number) as it is generated.
 Even with a sophisticated and unknown seeding algorithm, an attacker who knows (or can guess) the PRNG in use can deduce the state of the PRNG by observing the sequence of output values.
 After a surprisingly small number of observations (e.g., 624 for Mersenne Twister MT19937), each and every subsequent value can be predicted.
 For this reason, PRNGs are considered to be cryptographically insecure.

 PRNG researchers have worked to solve this problem by creating what are known as Cryptographically Secure PRNGs (CSPRNGs).
 Various techniques have been invented in this domain, for example, applying a cryptographic hash to a sequence of consecutive integers, using a block cipher to encrypt a sequence of consecutive integers ("counter mode"), and XORing a stream of PRNG-generated numbers with plaintext ("stream cipher").
 Such approaches improve the problem of inferring a PRNG and its state by greatly increasing its computational complexity, but the resulting values may or may not exhibit the correct statistical properties (i.e., independence, uniform distribution) needed for a robust random number generator.
-Furthermore, any deterministic algorithm is subject to discovery by an attacker through a wide variety of means (e.g., disassemblers, sophisticated memory attacks, a disgruntled employee).
+Furthermore, an attacker could discover any deterministic algorithm by various means (e.g., disassemblers, sophisticated memory attacks, a disgruntled employee).
 Even more common, attackers may discover or infer PRNG seeding by narrowing its range of possible values or snooping memory in some manner.
-Once the deterministic algorithm and its seed is known, whatever it is, then the attacker may be able to predict each and every random number generated, both past and future.
+Once the deterministic algorithm and its seed is known, the attacker may be able to predict each and every random number generated, both past and future.

 2.3 True Random Number Generators (TRNGs)